asiripanich/microsim-disability/Rmd/simulate-states.md

   )
 ```

-Each row represent the transition probabilities of each agent.
+Each row represents the transition probabilities of each agent.
 This
 implies that there are 100 agents.

 So to simulate which state they are transitioning into we can use